Ensifera-rules/Ensifera-SRD/pages/equipment.md

 A full armor set without shield is 6 load, Armor 3, for a total of 320 silver.

 #### Helmet
-+2 in your Death Save against injuries.
-Sacrifice your helmet to cancel the Wound or damage of a critical, but not both, and only before the Wound is rolled.
++2 in your Death Save against fatal injuries (0 HP).
+You can also sacrifice your helmet to cancel the Wound or damage of a critical, but not both, and only before the Wound is rolled.

 #### Shield
 Wielding a shield, you have +1 Armor and:
 * Cover.
-Your total Armor counts double against frontal ranged attacks.
+Against ranged attacks, a shield is worth 3 armor instead of 1.
 * Sundering.
 When attacks are declared, but before they are resolved, you can sacrifice your shield.
 This cancels 1 damage if you’re hit.
 You sacrifice your shield even if no attack hits you (you over-block strikes that aren’t as threatening as you thought).

 Except during a duel, only player characters can sunder their shields.

 Loot.
 Shields from defeated fighters have a 2-in-6 chance of not being broken.